Gangnam Stem CellAn Editorial Archive

 • What they do well: written energy maps shared pre-session; operator-led seven-day follow-up

 The Thermage FLX rooms in this tier read differently from the MFU rooms — the device cycle is shorter, the operator's hand is busier, and the practice tends to design its consultation around heat tolerance and tip count, two variables that the patient should understand before the session begins.
 The featured house keeps a printed tip-count protocol in the consultation room — 600, 900, 1,200 — and walks the patient through the cost, sensation, and expected outcome of each before the question is asked.
+The operator is a longtime Thermage practitioner, which one notices in the way the device is held and in the cadence of the pulse delivery.
+The room is quiet — the door is heavy, on purpose — and the sensation management is handled by a separate technician who is in the room throughout.
+This is, again, unusual; most practices have the operator manage the device and the patient experience simultaneously.
+What recommends this house, beyond the operator's hand, is the post-session conversation.
+The patient is walked through what to expect at three weeks, three months, and six months — the actual collagen-remodelling timeline rather than the marketing one — and the coordinator schedules the photographic review at the six-month mark before the patient leaves the lobby.

 • Specialty: Thermage FLX radiofrequency — printed tip-count protocol, sensation management